Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/add-adobe-target.md

 # Add Adobe Target

-In this tutorial, you will implement Adobe Target with a global mbox with custom parameters.
+This tutorial shows how to implement Adobe Target with a global mbox with custom parameters.

 [Adobe Target](https://marketing.adobe.com/resources/help/en_US/target/) is the Adobe Experience Cloud solution that provides everything you need to tailor and personalize your customers' experience, so you can maximize revenue on your web and mobile sites, apps, social media, and other digital channels.